Updated July 17, 2023

 Definition of Tax Haven

-Tax Haven is defined as a country or place with fewer taxes levied compared to other countries.
+Tax Haven is defined as a country or place with fewer taxes than other countries.
 Haven means the area with security; in Tax Haven’s case, this security is for the low tax payments.
 It is also being said that in Tax Haven countries, there are no exchange regulations and rules; therefore, the money can move in or out without any investigations.

 Examples of Tax Haven